massline.info

 Another question is this: The National Platform of Mass Organisation (NPMO) is the biggest, broad based, national level anti-globalisation united front in India.
 Many of the major trade unions and peasant organizations are members in it.
 It is mainly under the social democratic, revisionist leadership.
 From 1992 onwards when the new economic policies were started to be implemented, NPMO called for All India Strikes several times.
 On the one hand, keeping away from these struggles means keeping away from the workers and peasants, but on the other hand joining with NPMO is compromising with class collaborationist, revisionist, and reformist demands.

-These questions facing the Red Flag group were apparently resolved by shifting a bit to the right.
-As of January 2005 they have agreed to merge with the CPI(ML) [Sanyal Group], forming a new party using the old name CPI(ML).
+Those questions facing the Red Flag group were apparently resolved by shifting a bit to the right.

 Communist Party of India (M-L) [Sanyal Group]